Top Healthy Foods to Keep You Nourished This Winter

 Other important vitamins for your body’s health are:

-• Vitamin C: Vitamin C is best known for keeping your bones in good shape and builds up your immune system.
+• Vitamin C: Vitamin C is best known for keeping your bones in good shape and building your immune system.
 You can have kiwis, red bell peppers, and citrus fruits to up your vitamin C intake.
 The recommended daily amount for vitamin C is 65 to 90 milligrams (mg) per day.

 • Vitamin E: Helps to neutralize free radicals by acting as an antioxidant.
 Vitamin E exists in nuts, seeds, vegetable oils, and avocados.

-• Zinc: Many enzymes in the body are dependent on zink and a deficiency can lead to a dysfunction in the immune system.
+• Zinc: Many enzymes in the body are dependent on zink, and a deficiency can lead to a dysfunction in the immune system.
 Foods rich in zinc include nuts, seeds, beans, poultry, meat, and seafood.

 Conclusion